Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/introduction.rst

 - Press :kbd:`W` and select *Subdivide*.
 - Optionally, you can press :kbd:`F6` immediately after the subdivision to modify the number of subdivisions.

-Note that while in *Edit mode* you cannot directly select a Segment.
+Note that while in *Edit Mode* you cannot directly select a Segment.
 To do so, select all of the Control Points that make up the Segment you want to move.

 There are four Bezier curve handle types.